PeterSewell/nonrotating_necklace/README.md

 The electronics consists of:
 - a [Sparkfun Pro Micro 3.3v/8MHz Arduino](https://www.sparkfun.com/products/12587) processor (much cheaper clones are available);
-- an MPU-9150 board, containing a three-axis accelerometer, gyroscope, and magnetometer
+- an MPU-9150 board, containing a three-axis accelerometer, gyroscope, and magnetometer;
-- an nRF24L01P+ 2.4Gz Transceiver board, for short-range radio
+- an nRF24L01P+ 2.4Gz Transceiver board, for short-range radio; and
+- half an [Adafruit NeoPixel Digital RGB LED Strip 144 LED - 1m White](https://www.adafruit.com/product/1507), ie 72 pixels; and
-- a Fenix ARB-L16-700U 3.6v 700mAh Li-ion battery, with built-in micro-USB charging socket
+- a Fenix ARB-L16-700U 3.6v 700mAh Li-ion battery, with built-in micro-USB charging socket.

 The first three are wired up so they fold into a tight package (insulated with tape):